Invite Laurence Pringle to Your School!

 After attending all of my 5 or 6 programs one day, a library media specialist praised their diversity.
 She recalled other author visits, where each presentation was exactly the same as the others.
 In mine, she kept hearing new things.
 One reason: I've had more than a hundred books published.
 That's a wonderful wealth of experience, as a growing writer and also simply from interacting with many experts, editors, artists in the creation of those books.
 This diversity is one reason that I don't describe my programs down to fine details, as some authors do.
 However, for information about programs and fees, write to me email@example.com, or at Quick Links, below to the left.
 Also, information about programs, plus reviews of many titles now in print, are at Quick Links: "reviews and school visit information"

-The Skype option: There is no substitute for a full day of author-student interaction in a school, but sometimes a smaller scale program is desired.
-Get in touch if you want to arrange sessions via Skype (or similar programs).
+The Skype or Zoom option: There is no substitute for a full day of author-student interaction in a school, but sometimes a smaller scale program is desired.
+Get in touch if you want to arrange sessions via Skype (or Zoom, or similar programs).

 A FUNNY THING HAPPENED: At schools I love the Q&A time in programs, but kindergarteners are a challenge.
 They want to share their experiences.
 Teachers urge them to ask questions, but the K-kids want to tell their own stories.
 At one school, a teacher announced, loud and clear, that she wanted only questions.
 Instantly, one boy waved his arm.
 I called on him, and he did ask a question: "Did you know that I found some dinosaur bones?"